lethal1147/test_100star/README.md

 Before running, ensure the following:

 - **Node.js** and **npm** installed.
 (Node.js version 16.x or 18.x recommended).
-- **Server** must be running.
-Please make sure that you have start the server by using command
+- **Server** Please make sure to start the server using the appropriate command.
+- **Call api** Make an API call to start the interval for generating mock vehicle data every minute.
+This simulates real-time data coming from the LED signs.

 ```bash
 npm run server